IBM-Cloud/docs/services/blockchain/etn_next.md

 	- 2 clients connecting to the same peer concurrently.
 Each creating 500K records.
 	- 1 client creating 2.8 million records using 1K payload.
 Only one peer used for this case.
 3. Long Runs - This testing was done by sending invokes, chain height and queries across multiple nodes for 72 hours with 1KB payloads.
+4. Node.js SDK - The enhanced Node.js SDK was used to register and enroll users, and perform deploy, invokes, and query on both a peer in development mode (starting peer with: `peer node start –peer-chaincodedev`) and network mode (starting peer with: `peer node start`).
-4. Concurrency - This testing was done by sending 1000 concurrent invokes to each of the four peers for a duration of 10 minutes, with 1KB payloads, and measuring chain height and querying ledger state.
+5. Concurrency - This testing was done by sending 1000 concurrent invokes to each of the four peers for a duration of 10 minutes, with 1KB payloads, and measuring chain height and querying ledger state.
-5. Complex Transactions - This testing was done by randomly submitting a mix of queries and invokes of various payload sizes ranging from 10k to 500K to the different peers for a duration of 10 minutes.
+6. Complex Transactions - This testing was done by randomly submitting a mix of queries and invokes of various payload sizes ranging from 10k to 500K to the different peers for a duration of 10 minutes.
 The chain height and query of world state were measured for consistency.